Last Updated on 06/01/2023

-You know our motto of diminishing animal harming safety tests of cosmetic products.
-I don’t ever recommend some brand that involves animal cruelty in any way.
-Not all but a good number of Nivea products are available in China as imported consumer care goods.
+You know our motto is diminishing animal-harming safety tests of cosmetic products.
+I don’t ever recommend any brand that involves animal cruelty.

-Naturally, they have to pass animal-based safety tests by a third party.
-Plus, plenty of Nivea products come from animal-sourced ingredients.
-Nivea is neither cruelty-free nor vegan.
+I don’t recommend Nivea as it is animal-tested to pass safety tests by a third party.
+Plus, many Nivea products are non-vegan.
+So Nivea is neither cruelty-free nor vegan.

 2. Body Wash: Yes To Cucumbers Body Wash